aaronliang07/Spotify/README.md

 # Spotify_API

-Messing around with Spotify's Web API to analyze a user's saved songs
+Experimenting with Spotify's Web API to analyze a user's saved songs

 Gets the following information from a user's library:
 1. Fastest and slowest